pmean/build-website/text/06/ColloquialTone.md

 slightly more formal tone.
 The other half says that a breezy informal style will make my grant stand out in a good way and get more attention.

-I\'ll probably go with the play it safe mode, but I am curious what readers of this weblog think.
+I'll probably go with the play it safe mode, but I am curious what readers of this weblog think.

-Other issues where I\'d like feedback are in how well we explain the technical details and if the scope of work is reasonable for a \$25K grant.
+Other issues where I'd like feedback are in how well we explain the technical details and if the scope of work is reasonable for a \$25K grant.